JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

     - Number of instances: Select number if instances.
 Each instance corresponds to a note in EMR cluster.
 Amazon will charge base on type and number of used instances.
 More information about Amazon EC2 Pricing could be found in this [link](https://aws.amazon.com/ec2/pricing/).

   - Security and access
-    - EC2 key pair
+    - EC2 key pair: Use an existing EC2 key pair to SSH into the master node of EMR cluster.
-    - Permissions
-      - EMR Role
-      - EC2 instance profile

-- Lauch the Sample Cluster
+    - Permissions: Determine the permissions for EMR cluster.
+  - Choose **Create cluster**

 ####    Step 3: [Prepare your sample data and script](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prepare-data-and-script.html)
 - Sample Data Overview
 - Sample Hive Script Overview
 ####    Step 4: [Process your sample data](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html)
+Depending on the applications which are used, one or more steps will be added in the Amazon EMR console.
-- Submit the Hive Script as a Step
+- Submit the Hive Script as a Step: In the Amazon EMR console, choose your cluster.
+Click on **Steps** tabs --> **Add step**
+  - Step type
+  - Name
+  - JAR location
+  - Arguments
+  - Action on failure
-- View the Results
+- View the Results: To check the result, click on **Configuartion** tab then choose **View JSON**.
 ####    Step 5: [Reset your environment](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-reset-environment.html)
 - Deleting Your Amazon S3 Bucket
 - Terminating Your Cluster